 We need to get real about what is happening and how we can take action to keep women safe at work.

-In March 2020, the Sex Discrimination Commissioner released a ground-breaking report, ‘[email protected]’, which found that our laws are failing to keep workers safe and made 55 practical recommendations for reform.
+In March 2020, the Sex Discrimination Commissioner released a ground-breaking report, ‘Respect@work’, which found that our laws are failing to keep workers safe and made 55 practical recommendations for reform.
 But the Government has so far taken no meaningful steps to implement the recommendations.
 Yep.
 0/55.

 The inequalities we’ve already talked about existed before the pandemic, but when COVID-19 hit Australia, things got a lot tougher for women.